EMPATHETIC UNDERSTANDING OF: ADVERSE CHILDHOOD EXPERIENCES AS THEY RELATE TO PARENTAL ADDICTIONS.

 AT BIRTH, HUMAN BABIES CANNOT REGULATE THEIR OWN STRESS RESPONSE.

-An adult's calm during a child's stress, helps the child to calm down, turns off their stress response.
+An adult's calm during a child's stress, helps the child to calm down, and turns off their stress response.
 This happens over and over again and helps the child's brain to develop in healthy ways.
-If a child's needs are consistently unmet, this can cause a toxic stress response, that can derail healthy brain development.
+If a child's needs are consistently unmet, or they are chronically emotionally or physically threatened, this can cause a toxic stress response.

-And some parents need support in decreasing their stress in order to be an emotionally safe space for their children
+And some parents need support in decreasing their stress in order to be an emotionally and physically safe space for their children

 Intergenerational Trauma: Residential Schools